francescozaniol/xsalt/README.md

 ## Tell me more
 With xsalt you can define Vue-like "HTML components", which are used to transform XML tags.

-xsalt does not need complex tooling such as webpack or vite, a simple PHP script is sufficient to render/compile to static HTML/CSS/JS code.
+xsalt does not need complex tooling such as webpack or vite, a simple PHP script is sufficient to render or compile to static HTML/CSS/JS code.

-I use xsalt for static minisites.

 ## Example
 index.xhtml: